 - Adding or Removing – When I wrote my pre-action contract, I thought I would only continuously ADD layers on top of each other.
 However, I then discovered there is also the possibility of removing it.
-For example, for Day 7(Scratching), I was scratching off the Oil Pastel from the precious day.
-This discovery expanded my underdtanding of “fill” the canvas.
+For example, on Day 7(Scratching), I was scratching off the Oil Pastel from the previous day.
+This discovery expanded my understanding of “fill” the canvas.

-- Inheritability – Even though I was working with a new material everyday, it’s not just the move of adding/removing the material for that day.
+- Inheritability – Even though I was working with a new material every day, it’s not just the move of adding/removing the material for that day.
 In a way, I was still working with the materials from the previous day(s) – the shapes, defined edges etc;.
-Examples like Day 2(Snow), snow melted and transformed into water, then absorbed by the ricepaper, blurred the brushstrokes from the previous day; The third day(Cotton pads), the wet cotton pads absorbed black ink, turns the white cotton pads to an uneven dirty colour; and the fourth day(Aluminum adhesive tape), I was using the edges defined by the previous day.
+For example on Day 2(Snow), the snow melted and transformed into water, then absorbed by the rice paper, blurring the brushstrokes from the previous day; On the third day(Cotton pads), the wet cotton pads absorbed black ink, turn the white cotton pads to an uneven dirty colour; and the fourth day(Aluminum adhesive tape), I was using the edges defined by the previous day.

 - I have never felt rushed when I was doing it.

 - The process of sourcing materials was a joy during the ten days.
 My mind was always “ON.”

 What experiences I want to provide to the audience: